 Since risk is present in all Blood Bowl game facets, the security principle does not seek to abolish risks.
 On the contrary, security is often improved by a calculated risk aimed at destabilizing the opponent.
 This kind of surprise can change a game decisively – especially against an opponent playing little or no secure preventive actions.
 A team can often harm his opponent’s security using only a few players and that is why agile teams with higher tactical potential remain dangerous even when shorthanded.

 Surprise describes tactics conducted by a concentration of players cleverly supported.
-It is a quick and incisive attack that seeks to dislocate a defence by capitalizing on its weakest spot and, often, also on its inability to follow the tempo.
-The continuous use of surprises unbalance the opposing coach by presenting him with a series of continually changing situations that he finds difficult to adapt to.
+It is a quick and incisive attack that seeks to dislocate a defense by capitalizing on its weakest spot and, often, also on its inability to follow the tempo.
+The continuous use of surprises unbalances the opposing coach by presenting him with a series of continually changing situations that he finds difficult to adapt to.

 Surprise provides a solution to frontal confrontations as it is often performed at the point of least resistance (it is sometimes the longest distance that is the shortest way).
 If frontal confrontations increase the resistance “by compression”, surprises relaxes the resistance by destabilizing its balance, which sometimes manages to open the door to the main offensive.